Business process management

 BPM didn't emerge overnight.
 Its roots trace back to the early 20th century with Frederick Taylor's scientific management principles.
 The journey from time-and-motion studies to today's AI-powered process optimization tells us something important: businesses have always sought better ways to organize work.

 The 1990s brought Business Process Reengineering (BPR), promising radical redesigns and dramatic improvements.
-Many failed spectacularly.
+According to Harvard Business Review, many failed spectacularly.
 Why?
 They ignored the human element.

 The 2000s introduced workflow automation and BPMS (Business Process Management Systems).
 Technology finally caught up with ambition.
 But organizations learned another hard lesson: software alone doesn't fix broken processes.